Minzhang906/Minzhang906/README.md

 - 👀 I'm looking to collaborate with other people.

 ## Connect With me
-- Let's have a talk on Discord !!!
+- :ghost: Let's have a talk on Discord !!!
 Use Name: Mia, tag: #1710
 - 📬 Email: zhangm9220@gmail.com

 ## Technology Stack